Binary Number System

 Position

-In the Decimal System there are the Units, Tens, Hundreds, etc
+In the Decimal System there are Ones, Tens, Hundreds, etc

-In Binary, there are Units, Twos, Fours, etc, like this:
+In Binary there are Ones, Twos, Fours, etc, like this:

-Numbers can be placed to the left or right of the point, to indicate values greater than one or less than one.
+Numbers can be placed to the left or right of the point, to show values greater than one and less than one.

 Example: 10.1